learn-co-curriculum/phase-3-orms-mapping-database-records-to-ruby-objects/README.md

-# Mapping Tables to Objects
+# Converting Database Records to Ruby Objects

-## Objectives
+## Learning Goals

-- Build methods that read from a database table.
+- Build methods that read from a database table
-- Build a `Song.all` class method that returns all songs from the database.
+- Build a `Song.all` class method that returns all songs from the database
-- Build a `Song.find_by_name` class method that accepts one argument, a name, searches the database for a song with that name and returns the matching song entry if one is found.
+- Build a `Song.find_by_name` class method that accepts one argument, a name  searches the database for a song with that name and returns the matching song entry if one is found
-- Convert what the database gives you into a Ruby object.
+- Convert what the database gives you into a Ruby object

 ## Introduction